skip to content

 00:47:21 - Nick Taylor

 Yeah, I don't think I did.
-I think I did a stream with her when she was working there and that was more than a year ago, so it definitely expired.
+I think I did a stream with her when she was working there and then like, that was like more than a year ago.
+So it, it definitely expired, I'm sure.
 Okay, so it looks like it ran successfully.

 00:47:34 - Anthony Campolo